 Weight: 27 – 38 g

-Bullfinches, unlike many other birds, remain faithful for life and they will often join together with other pairs to form a small group.
+Bullfinches produce 2 or 3 broods a season.
+They breed from early May to mid-July.
+They are monogamous for life and they will often join together with other pairs to form a small group.

 Bullfinches have a varied diet which includes seeds, weeds, insects, sunflower hearts, nuts, grain, berries and buds.
 Young bullfinches eat mainly live food brought to them by their parents.

 In gardens bullfinches can be seen hanging at a seed feeder or pecking at a suet cake.

 Their preference for the buds on trees meant general licences allowing the trapping and culling of bullfinches were available until relatively recently.

 Bullfinches can be seen all year round throughout the UK except the far north of Scotland.
 Look out for them in woodlands, orchards, and hedges.

 The bullfinch gets its name from its front-heavy, bull-headed appearance.